Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

 - Walls – Take a scenic walk around this 4km wall.
 There are also different places to rent a bike from 4 euros/ hour for a regular one to 18 euros/ hour for a 4-seater quadracycle.
 (Riding took us 50 minutes at a moderate pace.)

-- Guinigi Tower (Torre Guinigi) – Though we arrived too late in the day, we would have loved to visit this medieval tower which trees growing on top (cost is 4 euros).
+- Guinigi Tower (Torre Guinigi) – Though we arrived too late in the day, we would have loved to visit this medieval tower with trees growing on top (cost is 4 euros).

 - San Michele al Foro – Romanesque church dedicated to Saint Michael.

-Getting back, the train from Lucca to Florence costed 7,90 euros each
+Getting back, the train from Lucca to Florence cost 7,90 euros each

 Where to stay in Rome

 Like Venice, Rome is packed with tourists.
 It was extremely hard to find a decent place for a reasonable price at the last minute but we ended up finding somewhere again on Airbnb near the train station.
-While it was very low price and even included breakfast, it did have it’s issues and I would definitely suggest you book a head of time.
+While it was a very low price and even included breakfast, it did have its issues and I would definitely suggest you book ahead of time.
 The area near this train station was a bit sketchy, had many homeless people and I would not have wanted to stay there if I was traveling alone.

 What to do in Rome

-The Colosseum (Colosseo) – Famous amphitheater known for it’s gladiator games.
+- The Colosseum (Colosseo) – This famous amphitheater known for its gladiator games.
 We luckily ended up there on the first Sunday of the month, which is free, but it would have cost 12 euros each.

 - Arch of Constantine (Arco di Costantino) – By the Colosseum, a triumphal arch built to commemorate Constantine I’s battle victories.
 (The Arc de Triomphe in Paris, France was inspired by this)

-- Temple of Venus and Rome (II Tempio di Venere e Roma) – Thought to be the largest temple in ancient Rome.
+- Temple of Venus and Rome (Il Tempio di Venere e Roma) – Thought to be the largest temple in ancient Rome.

 - Trevi Fountain (Fontana di Trevi) – A baroque fountain and one of the most famous fountains in the world.
 Be sure to throw in a coin and make a wish!

-- Vatican City -An independent city-state and headquarters to the Roman Catholic church.
-Though entrance isn’t allowed, you can go to the churches and museum.
+- Vatican City – An independent city-state and headquarters to the Roman Catholic church.
+Though entrance is not allowed, you can go to the churches and museums.

 - St. Peter’s Basilica (Basilica di San Pietro) – Italian Renaissance church and burial site of the apostle, Saint Peter.